Andrew Annan

-Andrew Annan (1805 – July 7, 1896) was an American politician and physician from Maryland.
+Andrew Annan (1805 – July 7, 1896) was an American politician and medical doctor from Maryland.
 He served as a member of the Maryland House of Delegates, representing Frederick County from 1874 to 1876.

 Early life

 Andrew Annan was born in 1805 at the Annan homestead in Emmitsburg, Maryland, to Mary (née Cochran) and Robert I. Annan.
 His father was a physician.

 Career

 Annan was a member of the merchant firm Rowe & Annan.
 In 1856, Rowe withdrew and Annan continued the business as I. S. Annan & Company.
 In 1858, he withdrew from the company and his son James C. took over.
 He worked as a physician and he partnered with Dr. Alexander Stewart and James W. Eichelberger Sr. of Shippensburg, Pennsylvania, for a time.
 After retiring, Annan left his medical business to his son Robert L.

 Annan was a Republican.
 He was a member of the convention for the Maryland Constitution of 1864.
 He served as a member of the Maryland House of Delegates, representing Frederick County from 1874 to 1876.

 In 1882, Annan along with his son Isaac S., his son James C. and Major Oliver Alexander Horner formed the banking firm Annan, Horner & Co. of Emmitsburg.